Midwest Tar Sands Coordinator

-During summer 2019, the Minnesota Pollution Control Agency will be reviewing an application for an important water quality permit that the Enbridge pipeline company needs to build the Line 3 tar sands crude oil pipeline.
-The PCA is a state agency responsible for protecting clean air and water in Minnesota.
+During spring and summer 2020, the Minnesota Pollution Control Agency will be reviewing an application for an important water quality permit that the Enbridge pipeline company needs to build the Line 3 tar sands crude oil pipeline.
+The MPCA is a state agency responsible for protecting clean air and water in Minnesota.
 It will be holding public meetings, accepting comments, and ultimately making a decision on whether or not it’s safe for Line 3 to cross Minnesota’s waters.

-PCA Commissioner Laura Bishop, is newly appointed and new to pipeline issues.
-We need to let her know that people everywhere in the state care deeply about clean water in Minnesota, and show why it’s so important that the PCA takes this process seriously.
-We know that the staff and leadership at the PCA cares about water too — so we want to make sure that they hold Enbridge accountable this summer, and run a process that protects the clean water we all love and depend on.
+We need to let MPCA Commissioner Laura Bishop know that people everywhere in the state care deeply about clean water in Minnesota, and show her why it’s so important that the MPCA takes this process seriously.
+We know that the staff and leadership at the MPCA cares about water too — so we want to make sure that they hold Enbridge accountable, and run a process that protects the clean water we all love and depend on.

 Call for Letters